School

 Year 3

-During your final year, you will study four core modules.
+During your final year, you will study five core modules.

 Explore problems contemporary families may face and the service support available locally and nationally, focussing on parental empowerment.